verilog-to-routing/vtr-verilog-to-routing/README.txt

 			   are repeated in the BLIF.
 A downstream logic synthesis tool (e.g. ABC) can remove this and absorb invertors into the soft logic.

-   -split_multiclock_blocks
-        If provided, the tool attempts to identify primitive blocks with multiple clocks, and then split them apart.
-Currently only supported for stratixiv_ram_block primitives.
-This will split a dual clock ram block into two instances, with each connected to one clock, and with the ports related to that clock connected to it.
+   -multiclock_primitives
+        By default the tool will attempt to identify netlist primitives with multiple clocks, and then drop the extra clocks from the primtive.
 This is a work-around for VPR, since VPR currently does not support multiple clocks per primitive.

+        If this option is provided, the tool will keep (i.e. not drop) extra clocks from netlist primitives.

 	-debug
 		Intermediate *.echo files are created with descriptions of the data parsed from the VQM and